JayUdding/TERMINAL--Learning-to-Use-Terminal/README.md

 TERMINAL--Learning-to-Use-Terminal

 The Top file (Commands Reference File) is a list of the commands for Terminal and some example uses for memorization and practice.
-Use AI to create quizzes to memorize and practice the prompts.
-Learn to use examples of navigating Terminal with ease and build some basic python programs that can be run directly in Terminal.
+Use this file (with or without AI) to create quizzes to memorize and practice the prompts.
+Learn to use examples of navigating within Terminal with ease and then get ready to build some basic python programs that can be run directly in Terminal.

-Useful tools:
+Useful tools besides the Reference File:

 Flashcards
 Cheatsheet

 **Interactive shell script**: Write a simple shell script that presents you with a series of Terminal commands and asks you to type them in.
 You can use a tool like `read` or `dialog` to create an interactive prompt.

 **Terminal-based game**: Create a simple game that tests your knowledge of Terminal commands.
 For example, you can write a script that generates a random command and asks you to type it in correctly.

 Some popular tools and platforms for creating these types of projects include: